 But there’s more to Bohol; the province is home to pristine beaches and the Philippine tarsier, the smallest of its species!
 It’s endemic to the country, so don’t miss the chance to see it in the wild.
 In fact, the Philippines is famous for this tiny primate.
-Before we forget, you’ll find Bohol in Visayas.
+Before I forget, you’ll find Bohol in Visayas.

-Palawan boasts of several of these spread across destinations like Puerto Princesa, El Nido, and Coron.
+Palawan boasts several of these spread across destinations like Puerto Princesa, El Nido, and Coron.
 What’s more, these spots are adorned with limestone cliffs gracefully jutting out of cerulean waters.

 If you’re interested in UNESCO World Heritage Sites then you should also head to the province of Ifugao in the Cordillera mountain range, home of the Igorot people.

 Here, you’ll witness the grandeur of the Banaue Rice Terraces, the Philippines’ own version of raised rice paddies like those in Vietnam and Thailand.
 The Igorot’s ancestors carved these terraces around 2,000 years ago into the mountainside; they were passed down from one generation to the next.

 To step on these agricultural marvels is to tread the path of Filipinos long gone.
 The Banaue Rice Terraces tell the story of an indigenous people whose way of life is threatened by the digital revolution and industrialization that does not care for heritage.

 20. Boracay’s fine, sandy shores